Explore and photograph life on the streets of one of the world's most exciting cities

 At each photo critique and review session, Peter will work with each photographer to make a “selects” folder of their most successful images.
 At the end of the week, Peter will select with each photographer from this overall “selects” folder, a final individual photo story of 15 images, which will be seen as part of a group final show during the last workshop session.

 Each participant should also bring a portfolio of a selection of their past work.
 Approximately 30 photographs are recommended, and they may be brought in a folder on a thumb drive, or as a selection of prints.
 Students’ portfolios of past work will also be shared during the final session of the workshop.

 This is an ideal workshop to bring along a spouse, son, daughter, or partner.
 Non-photographic companions may join group meals and are welcome to attend our final show.
 They may of course accompany their *photographer* partner during their individual / non-group photographic time.
-They will not be able to attend our daily class or our critique and review sessions.
-The companion supplement is $100.
+They will not be able to attend daily class sessions.

 SPECIAL NOTE: At the time of registration a non-refundable deposit of $250 will be taken (part of the tuition cost).
 The student will then be transferred to Peter Turnley for final billings and all future communications regarding the class.